vishh63/Retail-Sales-Returns-Analytics-using-SQL-and-Power-BI/README.md

 **Retail Sales & Returns Analytics using SQL and Power BI**

 An end-to-end data analytics project that simulates a real-world retail business.
-This project uses SQL for data cleaning and business analysis and Power BI/Excel for data visualization.
+This project uses SQL for data cleaning and business analysis and Power BI for data visualization.
 Key insights include total revenue, monthly sales trends, product performance, customer spending, regional sales distribution, and return rate.

 **Objective**